-In 2016, the District issued General Obligation Bonds, Series A New Money Bonds in the principal amount of \$20,000,000 with interest rates ranging from 2.00% to 5.00%.
-The Series A New Money Bonds were issued to finance the acquisition and improvement of various capital facilities of the District.
+On October 26, 2016, the District issued General Obligation Bonds, Series A in the principal amount of \$20,000,000 with interest rates ranging from 2.00% to 5.00%.
+Series A was issued to finance the acquisition and improvement of various capital facilities of the District.

-In 2019, the District issued General Obligation Bonds, Series B in the principal amount of \$229,996,080 to finance the acquisition and improvement of various capital facilities of the District.
+On August 29, 2019, the District issued General Obligation Bonds, Series B in the principal amount of \$229,996,080 to finance the acquisition and improvement of various capital facilities of the District.
 The Series B bonds were issued as current interest bonds that convert to capital appreciation bonds in June 2033.